Community Eligibility Provision

 *The following states use Medicaid data to determine categorical eligibility for free school meals: Alabama, California, Connecticut, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, Nevada, New York, North Carolina, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington, West Virginia, and Wisconsin

-To be eligible to operate CEP, an individual school or group of schools must have an “identified student percentage” (ISP) of at least 40%.
-This 40% threshold may be met by:
+To be eligible to operate CEP, an individual school or group of schools must have an “identified student percentage” (ISP) of at least 40% -- though recent rulemaking lowered this threshold to 25% effective October 26, 2023.
+The minimum threshold may be met by:

 - an individual school,